toolarium/toolarium-processing-unit/README.md

      * @see com.github.toolarium.processing.unit.base.AbstractProcessingUnitImpl#processUnit(com.github.toolarium.processing.unit.IProcessingUnitContext)
      */
     @Override
-    public IProcessStatus processUnit(IProcessingUnitContext processingUnitContext) throws ProcessingException {
+    public IProcessingUnitStatus processUnit(IProcessingUnitProgress processingProgress, IProcessingUnitContext processingUnitContext) throws ProcessingException {
+        ProcessingUnitStatusBuilder processingUnitStatusBuilder = new ProcessingUnitStatusBuilder();

         // This is the main part where the processing takes place

+        // In case of successful processing
+        processingUnitStatusBuilder.processedSuccessful();

+        // other wise if it was failed
+        //processingUnitStatusBuilder.processingUnitFailed();

-        // During a processing step status message can be returned, a status SUCCESSFUL, WARN or ERROR can be set
+        // During a processing step status message can be returned, a status SUCCESSFUL, WARN or ERROR.
+Additional a message can be set
+        //processingUnitStatusBuilder.warn("Warning sample");
+        //processingUnitStatusBuilder.error("Error sample");
-        //getProcessingProgress().setStatusMessage("Warning sample");
+        //processingUnitStatusBuilder.message("Error sample");
-        //getProcessingProgress().setProcessingRuntimeStatus(ProcessingRuntimeStatus.WARN);

-        // Support of additional statistic:
+        // Support of statistic:
-        //getProcessingProgress().addStatistic("counter", 1d);

-        // Increase the number of processed units getProcessingProgress().increaseNumberOfProcessedUnits();

-        // If it was failed you can increase the number of failed units
-        //getProcessingProgress().increaseNumberOfFailedUnits();

-        // It is called as long as getProcessStatus().setHasNext is set to false. getProcessStatus().setHasNext(getProcessingProgress().getNumberOfUnprocessedUnits() > 0);
+        //processingUnitStatusBuilder.statistic("counter", 1);

-        return getProcessStatus();
+        return processingUnitStatusBuilder.hasNext(processingProgress).build();
     }